- If you’re short on time and just want the best option, we recommend Celsius Live Fit.

 - If your energy levels are consistently low, talk to your doctor about underlying issues that may be a contributing factor.

-A can of Red Bull or Monster can give you a boost when your ass is dragging at 3 p.m. on a Monday.
+A can of Red Bull or Monster can give you an energy boost when your ass is dragging at 3 p.m. on a Monday.
 But that vice may come with downsides: caffeine jitters and an eventual sugar crash.
-Fortunately, it’s 2022, and there are plenty of healthy-ish alternatives to the sugar bombs of youth.
+Fortunately, it’s 2023, and there are plenty of healthy-ish alternatives to the sugar bombs of youth.

 Does that mean we can consider these new-wave energy drinks to be “healthy”?
 Not quite.
 Though some caffeine is perfectly healthy—it gives you energy and improves your ability to focus and concentrate—“some energy drinks contain high levels of caffeine that can be dangerous and negatively impact your heart, not to mention your anxiety and ability to sleep,” says registered dietitian Valerie Gately, MS, RDN, LD.